krisauw/movie_recommender/README.md

 ## **📩 Contact & Contributions**
 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

+📧 Contact: If you have any questions, reach out at hien.bui0393@gmail.com